wendyb8188/sep11-freedom-project/entries/entry06.md

 ### Below are some takeaways from these experience:
 * It is important to be approachable, so that you leave a good impression on people (smile, be friendly, and greet them immediately)
     * In the beginning of high school, I didn't put in a lot of effort to grab peoples attention, but as I practiced more often, I realized that sometimes people need encouraging.
-Looking back to my older presentations, I feel like I've improved in many ways including making eye contact and projecting my voice
+Looking back to my older presentations, I feel like I've improved in many ways including making eye contact and projecting my voice.
 * Distractions aren't meant to stump you, they are meant to give you time to think and improvise
     * During the beginning of the 1-minute presentation, I was stopped by a teacher passing by who wanted to try out my game, she apologized (didn't realize I was being judged) and I continued to present.
 I think that this made my presentation even better and taught me to improvise or as some might say "go with the flow."
     * In the longer presentation, I was so focused on the presentation that when my classmates laughed at a joke I made, I lost my train of thought because of their laughter, so I was forced to think in the spot and it turned out great.

 ### Engineering Design Process
 At this instant, I am in the final stage: "Communicate the results."
-After I created my project, I had to *communicate* my results to an audience in order to demonstrate what I created throughout the course of the year.
+After I created my project, I had to *communicate* my results to an audience by creating a presentation.

 ### Skills
-Communication: articulating ideas to your partner, writing in your portfolio, public speaking in presentations.
-Creativity: how to think outside the box, be innovative, and create the future.
+During this final process, I felt like I used the skills "Communication" and "Creativity."
+In order to *communicate* my results, I needed to use my *creativity* to make an interesting and educating presentation as a way of summarizing the journey to create a platformer game.

 ### Results (Next Steps)
 After about one week passed, the results for the expo came out and that's when I heard my name.
 Turns out I won top 3 in the entire 11th grade Software Engineering Program!!!
 Next, I'll be preparing to present in my school's auditorium in fornt of many people which is a little terrifying, but I'm going to try my best...